pfilonenko/ML_for_TwoSampleTesting/README.md

 TITLE: "Machine Learning for Two-Sample Testing under Right-Censored Data: A Simulation Study"

 AUTHORS:
-- PETR PHILONENKO, Ph.D. in Computer Science;
+- Petr PHILONENKO, Ph.D. in Computer Science;
-- SERGEY POSTOVALOV, D.Sc. in Computer Science.
+- Sergey POSTOVALOV, D.Sc. in Computer Science.

 This repository includes following parts:
 - **DATASET** contains the C++ project for the dataset simulation and a fragment of resulting dataset.
 The full dataset can be downloaded at the Hugging Face (pfilonenko/ML_for_TwoSampleTesting/).